Probely/farcaster-onprem-agent/README.md

 # Installation

 The agent runs on a Docker container.
-It should work on any system with a functional Docker installation.
+It should work on any system with a Docker installation.

-You should have a `probely-onprem-agent-<id>.run` file, which contains the agent configurations.
+The agent needs an API token to connect to Probely's network.

-> If you do not have an agent config file, you can create one in the
+> If you do not have an agent token, you can create one in the
 > [Scanning Agents](https://plus.probely.app/scanning-agents/) management area.

 ## Required software